More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 Upon arrival you will visit the Keukenhof park, along 15 kilometers of paths among millions of tulips, daffodils, hyacinths and crocuses surrounded by beautiful fountains and ponds.

-The most complete option: tour to Keukenhof Gardens and Zaanse Schans windmills
+Another option: the Keukenhof Gardens and Zaanse Schans windmills tour

-If you have enough free time during your trip to Amsterdam to explore other parts of Holland, I recommend a day trip to Keukenhof Gardens and the windmills of Zaanse Schans.
+If you have enough free time during your trip to Amsterdam to explore other parts of Holland, I recommend a day trip to the Keukenhof Gardens and Zaanse Schans windmills.

 It's a fantastic experience!
-Not only will you have the opportunity to see the largest floral park on the planet, but also to visit Zaanse Schans, the home of the windmills.
+Not only will you have the opportunity to see the largest flower park on the planet, but also to visit Zaanse Schans, the home of the windmills.

 Why I like this tour